 Sometimes people ask me whether WP Full Picture can list cookies in the privacy policy.

 The answer is simple – no, because it is not legally required, plus, it is technically almost impossible.
-However, this does not mean that you should not put any information about cookies in your privacy policy.
-Quite the contrary.

 In fact, not that long time ago I wrote a separate article with all the details on this topic.
 Just check what is says.
 It also sheds some light on why cookie lists even exist and why CMPs like them so much.